1903

 “Lunch time, the streets fill once more.
 In New York nobody goes home in the middle of the day.
 They eat wherever they happen to be: at the office, while working, in clubs, and in cafeterias…In blue-collar restaurants, thousands of people eat standing up, with their hats on, all in a line, like horses in a stable.
 The food is fresh and appetizing, though, and prices are lower than ours.
 While lines of men dug into plates brimming with meatballs, others wait to take their place.”

 Of course, not everyone who lived in the big cities had to work for a living.
 For those who could afford to spend more time and money on their midday meal, there were many fine restaurants that served lunch at a more leisurely pace.
-Two menus from New York in 1903 document the lunchtime experience at both ends of the social spectrum, shedding light on the class barriers that then existed.
+Two menus from New York in 1903 reveal the lunchtime experience at both ends of the social spectrum.

-Although the admonitions on this menu are directed toward the customers, the tough waiters who worked at these places were not above reproach.
-For example, the, New York Times reported that two fights broke out at one location of Mink’s on July 18 of that year.
-Interestingly, each fracas erupted after someone complained about being overcharged.
-In the first incident, an irate customer pulled out a revolver and supposedly threatened to shoot one of the waiters, causing everyone in the restaurant to dive for cover.
-After being hauled off to the police station, the man told the officers that he had been treated roughly by the waiters.
-Thirty minutes later, the police were called back to the same restaurant, where they witnessed six waiters beating an African-American who had also complained about being over-charged.
-Now realizing that there was possibly another side to the problem, the patrolmen arrested the badly-battered customer and one of the waiters, hoping that this Solomon-like approach would bring an end to the violence.
+Despite the warnings to customers, the tough waiters at such places were not above reproach.
+For example, New York Times reported that two fights broke out at the same location of Mink’s on July 18 of that year, when a customer complained about being overcharged.
+In the first incident, an irate diner pulled out a revolver and threatened to shoot one of the waiters, causing everyone to dive for cover.
+After being hauled off to the police station, the man said he had been roughly treated by the waiters.
+Thirty minutes later, the police were called back to Mink’s, where they witnessed six waiters beating an African-American who also complained about being over-charged.
+Now realizing there was possibly another side to the story, the patrolmen arrested the badly-battered customer and one of the waiters, hoping this would bring an end to the violence.

-Although the Café Martin was only a crosstown-block away from the Mink’s on Sixth Avenue where the fights occurred, it was light years away in social terms.
-This chic restaurant opened in 1902 in Delmonico’s old location on 26th Street, situated between Fifth Avenue and Broadway on Madison Square Park.
+Although the Café Martin was only a crosstown-block away from the Mink’s on Sixth Avenue, where the fights occurred, it was light years away in social terms.
+This fashionable restaurant opened in 1902 in Delmonico’s old location on Madison Square Park.
 The French cuisine at the Café Martin is reflected on the luncheon menu below, featuring dishes like bouillabaisse Marseillaise, terrine de foie gras de Strasbourg, and hochepot gantoise, a Belgian-style pot-au-feu made with beef, pork, and mutton.
 An extensive wine list is provided on the back.
-The Café Martin has only one notice on their bill of fare, informing its patrons that the lower-priced “half portions” could not be shared, thereby thwarting any attempt by diners to reduce the cost and calories of their meal.1 (The price of the smaller portion is the first of two prices listed by some dishes.)
+The Café Martin has only one notice on their bill of fare, informing guests that the lower-priced “half portions” could not be shared.

 3 comments: